philbit/PackageStates.jl/README.md

 # PackageStates.jl

 In Julia, environments/projects are an efficient way to preserve the exact environment in which code was run, i.e. the versions of all packages.
 For computational/numerical code, this can ensure reproducibility.
 However, relying heavily on environments comes at a cost: If your workflow involves frequent switching between different projects, the version of loaded packages depends on when exactly the corresponding `using` directive was issued.
 This can lead to hard-to-debug situations of "wrong" verions being loaded, for example when environment switching is done programmatically and packages are implicitly loaded as dependencies.
-Wouldn't it be nice to have tool to check which environment was active when a package was loaded and which exact version of the code the loaded version actually corresponds to?
+Wouldn't it be nice to have a tool to check which environment was active when a package was loaded and which exact version of the code the loaded version actually corresponds to?
 This is the purpose of `PackageStates.jl`.
 In short, it allows you to record and compare the versions of loaded packages and their desired versions in different environments.

 ## Disclaimer

 Beyond this README, the documentation/docstrings are currently largely missing.
-This is the next important to-do item, but the currently functionality also does not exceed the examples below by a lot.
+This is the next important to-do item, but the current functionality also does not exceed the examples below by a lot.

 ## Usage tips
 Consider adding `PackageStates.jl` to your default `@v1.X` environment, so it is always available even if you `Pkg.activate` a different environment.
 Adding it to your `startup.jl` can ensure it is always loaded before any other packages are loaded and can record away.